 When should you not use luminosity masks?
 This mostly comes down to a balance of quality vs speed.
 Luminosity masks probably aren't ideal for high volume work like budget portrait sessions or basic real-estate work.
 And you still need to shoot in great light for the best images (after all, luminosity masks are only created from the light you captured).

 All that you need is a program like Adobe Photoshop.
 If you don't already have it, you can get Photoshop CC (and Lightroom) for only $9.99 a month.
 And if you'd like to know more, I wrote an article about what the benefits of CC for photographers.
 Considering that a Nikon D810 body without lenses already costs the same as roughly 25 years of subscriptions of Lightroom/Photoshop,I believe it's one of the most affordable investments you can make in your art.
 However, if you don't want to go that route, you can use pretty much any version of Photoshop to work with luminosity masks (and my free actions support most older versions).

-Lumenzia is a premium luminosity masking panel for Photoshop that I created to make the process both dramatically more easy and more powerful.
+Lumenzia is the premium luminosity masking panel for Photoshop that I created to make the process both dramatically more easy and more powerful.
 It additionally offers exposure blending tools, dodging and burning, custom vignettes, and much more.
 Click to learn more about how Lumenzia can help you make beautiful images.

 If you'd like to learn how to create luminosity masks on your own, please see the following video.
 While a manual approach can be rather cumbersome, it can also be helpful to at least have a basic understanding of how to make luminosity masks on your own.

 As luminosity masking has grown in popularity, more software packages are adding basic levels of support.
 As a result, the general term "luminosity masking" has become a little confusing because it can mean vastly different things.